It seems like everywhere I look–from blogs to social media–people are declaring the praises of the Instant Pot.

 - 1 cup chicken broth or water

-Close and lock the lid in place, then turn on Manual/High Pressure for 25-30 minutes (30 minutes if the bird is large and on the 4lb side).
+- Close and lock the lid in place, then turn on Manual/High Pressure for 25-30 minutes (30 minutes if the bird is large and on the 4lb side).
+As a general rule, you need to cook the chicken 6 minutes per pound.
 The valve on top should be set to Sealed.

-Let the pressure release naturally.
-Once the pressure has released you'll be able to open the lid--the lid won't open when there's pressure still in the pot.
+- Let the pressure release naturally.
+This is important to avoid DRY chicken.
+Once the pressure has released you'll be able to open the lid–the lid won't open when there's pressure still in the pot.

 If you used broth and want to make a jus…